boxesandglue/boxesandglue/Readme.md

 A variable length called “glue” can be between each of these rectangles.
 This is why this repository is called “boxes and glue”.

+## Features

+* High speed (“Ludicrous mode”).
+A simple document is created within 10ms on a macBook.
+This includes loading an OpenType font, typesetting text and writing the PDF file.
+* High output quality.
+Boxes and glue uses TeX's line breaking algorithm to create the optimal line breaks.
+* Extensibility: See the API section below.
+Boxes and glue is split into a high level frontend and a low level backend to provide the API you need.
+* OpenType features and font shaping with harfbuzz.
+Harfbuzz is well known for its awesome language support.

 ## API

 The API has two layers, a high level frontend and a low level backend.
 Each layer is useful when using the library.
 I suggest to start using the high level API and switch to the backend when you need more control over the typesetting output.